samuelinfantee/ai-resource-collection-game-play/README.md

 ## Example run
 When you run the game with minimax vs minimax, you’ll see a full playthrough printed turn by turn.
 At the end, you get a summary like:
-"Search stats over the whole game
+Search stats over the whole game
 Minimax (plain): nodes expanded=1670, runtime=9.95 ms
 Alpha–beta : nodes expanded=1200, runtime=6.48 ms, cutoffs=163
 Player A wins!
-Delivered A=5, B=4"
+Delivered A=5, B=4